This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

 Need a tasty side dish?

 Then let me tell you that I've got you covered with this recipe for green beans and potatoes with ham.
-Now all three of these ingredients are great on their own, but once you combine them all together they're incredible!
+All three of these ingredients are great on their own, but once you combine them, they're incredible!

-Trust me when I tell you that you certainly want to save this recipe to give it a try soon.
+Trust me when I tell you that you want to save this recipe to try it soon.

 Let's get started.